Optical & Ultrasonic Imaging Laboratory

 Lab News

-Jun Xia, an associate professor of biomedical engineering, has been awarded a 2020 Qualcomm Faculty Award to support his research on the application of photoacoustic imaging in wearable technologies.
+Jun Xia, an associate professor of biomedical engineering, received a 2020 Qualcomm Faculty Award to support research on photoacoustic imaging in wearable technologies.

 Feb.
 14, 2020